 C.-H. Heldin is since 1992 professor in Molecular Cell Biology at the Department of Medical Biochemistry and Microbiology at Uppsala University.
 Between 1986 and 2017 he was the Director of the Uppsala Branch of the Ludwig Institute for Cancer Research.
 C.-H. Heldin was born in 1952, and obtained a PhD degree in Medical and Physiological Chemistry in 1980 at the University of Uppsala, where he continued to work until 1985 using a position sponsored by the Swedish Cancer Society.

 C-H. Heldin is a member of several learned societies, including the European Molecular Biology Organization, the Royal Swedish Academy of Sciences, Academia Europea, and American Academy of Arts and Sciences.
 He is honorary doctor at the Universities of Patras, Helsinki, Turku and Heidelberg.
 He serves or has served on the Scientific Advisory Boards for several companies and academic institutions, including the German Cancer Center, Heidelberg, Max Planck Institute for Biochemistry, Martinsried, European Institute for Oncology, Milan, and European Molecular Biology Laboratory, Heidelberg.
 C.-H. Heldin was Vice President of the European Research Council until 2014, and is an Associate Editor for Molecular Biology of the Cell, Genes to Cells and Growth Factors.
 In addition, C.-H. Heldin is the chair of the boards of the Nobel Foundation, Science for Life Laboratory, EMBL-node Molecular Infection Sweden in Umeå, and European Molecular Biology Organization.

-C.-H. Heldin has published more than 430 research articles and 200 reviews, and has received several scientific awards, including Prix Antoine Lacassagne (1989), K. Fernströms Large Medical Prize (1993) and the Pezcoller-American Association for Cancer Research Award (2002) and Anders Jahre´s Large Medical Prize (2019).
+C.-H. Heldin has published more than 440 research articles and 210 reviews, and has received several scientific awards, including Prix Antoine Lacassagne (1989), K. Fernströms Large Medical Prize (1993), the Pezcoller-American Association for Cancer Research Award (2002) and Anders Jahre´s Large Medical Prize (2019).
 In 2018, C-H Heldin received an ERC Advanced Researcher grant.
-His work has been cited >68,000 times and his H-index is 138.
+His work has been cited >71,000 times and his H-index is 142.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.